ampled/svelte-inspect-value/src/doclib/typedoc/md/types/InspectOptions.md

 borderless: boolean;
 ```

-Use no borders and transparent background
+Render no borders or background

 #### Default